 - When mailing your resume, ask for delivery confirmation to ensure the receipt of your resume.

 - If you are e-mailing your resume, attach the document as a .pdf to ensure your formatting does not get changed.

 Resumes for Federal Jobs

 Federal jobs require a different resume style than our traditional template.
 While a traditional resume template is less detailed and kept to 1-2 pages, federal resumes require in-depth information about your experiences and are typically 4 pages.
 The style for federal resumes also provides very little individuality with a consistent format that must be followed.
 Watch this video from USAJobs on creating a federal resume before filling in our template.
+You can review this informational sheet about federal resumes and view another possible format.
 Additional resume advice and resources are available on the USAJobs website.

 Resumes for Professionals

 After graduating with your degree and starting your professional career, it is important to maintain information on your resume even if you are not looking to change jobs.
 It is recommended to create a “master resume” that includes everything you have been involved in starting from college and thereafter.
 While all of this information does not need to be included on your professional resume, you may need to pick and choose from your experiences in the future depending on your purpose.